On a sunny day in the Bolivian city of Cochabamba, it was time to get my day started after waking up.

 Then there’s another guy named Blayde who lives down here.

-Also has a good shoulder on his head.
+Also has a good head on his shoulders.

 Has lived in touristy and non-touristy neighborhoods.